 We must also affirm our commitment to maintaining a full employment green economy, where we invest in our future with green works projects, such as public transportation and alternative forms of energy production.
 As unemployment goes up and spending power goes down, the working and middle classes are getting squeezed into precariousness.
 Meanwhile, the wealthy bankers and CEO’s make out with highway robbery via ill-advised bailouts for the same greedy speculators whose carelessness created this malaise in the first place.

 We have the financial and innovative capacity to succeed in the 21st century, but will ultimately fail unless we change the way business is done in Washington.
 While president-elect Obama has brought us baby steps in the right direction, we have much left to do in order to rescue this nation from the alarming state created by years of radical conservative rule.
 It is time that the people of principle and the citizens of substance rescue this country from the extreme right wing and their crooked friends on Wall Street.
 Consider going to the Health 2.0 Fall Conference 2014.
-Check out the santa clara convention center schedule before you go so you dont mix up the dates.
+Check out before you go so you dont mix up the dates.

 Together, I know we can make this journey happen in Illinois’s 5th District.
 Regardless of whether or not you live in Chicago, you can help by visiting out website, spreading the word and donating to our efforts to cleanse Chicago politics, while adding a fresh voice for peace and progress in the United States Congress.